 Department Chair Compensation.

-Upon acceptance of the 3-year Department Chair responsibility, Department Chairs will be compensated based on assigned annual faculty compensation units (FCU) per Appendix L. Effective January 1, 2019, faculty compensation units will be paid at 93% of the Adjunct Step A rate.
-Effective July 2020, faculty compensation units will be paid at the Adjunct Step A rate of the faculty schedule.
-Faculty compensation units are determined by department size, number of FTEF, percentage of adjunct faculty and other key indicators noted in Appendix L. Department size and percentage of adjunct faculty will be evaluated on an annual basis, in Spring Quarter, during Joint Labor Management.
-Select one of the following options for compensation:
+Upon acceptance of the 3-year department chair responsibility, department chairs will be compensated based on assigned annual faculty compensation units (FCU) per Appendix L. Effective January 1, 2019, faculty compensation units will be paid at 93% of the associate Step A rate.
+Effective July 2020, faculty compensation units will be paid at the associate Step A rate of the faculty schedule.
+Faculty compensation units are determined by department size, number of FTEF, percentage of associate faculty and other key indicators noted in Appendix L. Department size and percentage of associate faculty will be evaluated on an annual basis, in spring quarter, during Joint Labor Management.
+Select one of the following options for compensation: In spring quarter, after 10th day contracts have been processed, the Office of Instruction will re-calculate FTEF and update the Appendix M spreadsheet.
+The spreadsheet will be reviewed by the Joint Labor Management Committee and by the existing department chairs.
+At such time, any departments that wish to be combined in the next academic year will be identified.
+In addition, combined departments will be reviewed.
+Department allocations may be modified, but the total FCU's for department chairs will remain the same unless departments are added or deleted.
+Once the appendix is updated, the Office for Instruction will begin the department chair selection process.

-Option 1: For full-time faculty, release time equivalent to identified faculty compensation units each academic year as mutually agreed upon by the Department Chair and appropriate supervisor.
+Option 1: For full-time faculty, release time equivalent to identified faculty compensation units each academic year as mutually agreed upon by the department chair and appropriate supervisor.

-Option 2: Payment for identified faculty compensation units at the negotiated rate (Effective January 1, 2019, faculty compensation units will be paid at 93% of the Adjunct Step A rate.
-Effective July 2020, faculty compensation units will be paid at the Adjunct Step A rate of the faculty schedule.
-Payment will be in each academic year as mutually agreed upon by the Department Chair and appropriate administrators.
+Option 2: Payment for identified faculty compensation units at the negotiated rate (Effective January 1, 2019, faculty compensation units will be paid at 93% of the associate Step A rate.
+Effective July 2020, faculty compensation units will be paid at the associate Step A rate of the faculty schedule.
+Payment will be in each academic year as mutually agreed upon by the department chair and appropriate administrators.

+Combining Departments:

+In recognition of increased workload, department chairs of combined departments will receive additional compensation as calculated using the formula below.
+Additional compensation will include:

+The base pay for the largest of the combined departments (5 FCUs for small departments or 8 FCUs for medium departments)

+1 additional FCU for each small department or 2 additional FCU's for each medium department

+Any assigned FCUs for district-wide, outside engagement, equipment, and high adjunct (see Appendix M)